Am I Wrong for Refusing to Cover My Boyfriend's Parents' Expenses?

 So I'm (30F) living with my boyfriend James (31M), and the situation is getting out of hand.
 His parents have this ongoing expectation that we cover their expenses.

 He was upset but understood where I was coming from.
-Now, James' parents are furious at me for 'coming between family' and 'being selfish.'
+Now, James's parents are furious with me for 'coming between family' and 'being selfish.'
 They've even accused me of not caring about them.

 James is stuck in the middle, trying to keep everyone happy.
 But I feel like enough is enough.